 How to Book Viazul Bus Cuba Tickets

-How to Book Viazul Bus Tickets Online
+How to Book Viazul Bus Tickets Online with Viazul

 The simplest way to book your Viazul bus is to do it online.
 The website is available in English and Spanish and works pretty well.
 That said, Viazul Cuba only releases a small number of tickets for each route online.
+If you can’t see availability that does NOT mean that the bus is sold out, it just means that the online allocation has been sold.
+In the past this meant that your only option was to wait until you arrived in Cuba to try and buy your Viazul tickets.

 If you’re booking ANY tickets online you really should fire up a VPN before putting any of your personal details into any site.
 And especially if you’re using a public wifi connection.